 Early distribution.
-Generally, any distribution from your IRA, other qualified retirement plan, or modified endowment contract before you reach age 591/2 is an early distribution.
+Generally, any distribution from your IRA, other qualified retirement plan, or modified endowment contract before you reach age 591⁄2 is an early distribution.

-Rollover.
-Generally, a rollover is a tax-free distribution of assets from one gualified retirement plan that is reinvested in another plan or the same plan.
+Qualified retirement plan or in-plan Roth rollover.
+Generally, a rollover is a tax-free distribution of assets from one qualified retirement plan that is reinvested in another plan or the same plan.
 Generally, you must complete the rollover within 60 days of receiving the distribution.
 Any taxable amount not rolled over must be included in income and may be subject to the 10% additional tax on early distributions.